R5D4/dark_forest/README.md

   * Ignores distance

 ## Planned Features
-1. Improve procedural map generation
+1. Improve procedural Scene generation (more details)
 2. Tracking/Hunting System
 3. Day/Night System
 3. Combat
   * More accurate D&D combat system
 2. Characters
   * More accurate D&D character stats
-1. Map
-  * In-game help messages
 4. Interface
   * More interactive game interface with curses

 ## Next Action
-* Add map command to UI to show map
+* Show where the player is on the map

 ## How to Play
 ### Map Commands